-GTCHS does not discriminate on the basis of race, color, national origin, sex, age, disability, or religion.
+GTCHS does not discriminate on the basis of race, color, religion, national origin, sex, gender, disability, age, marital status, immigrant status, veteran status, English-speaking status, pregnancy, childbirth, medical needs arising from pregnancy or childbirth, medical conditions related to pregnancy or childbirth, including, but not limited to, lactation, or any disability in accordance with applicable federal laws.
 Title IX provides that no person shall, on the basis of sex be excluded from participating in, be denied the benefits of, or be subjected to discrimination under any academic, extracurricular, research, occupational training, or other education program or activity operated by GTCHS.
 Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973 provide that no otherwise qualified disabled individual shall, solely by reason of such disability, be excluded from the participation in, be denied that benefits of, or be subjected to discrimination in programs or activities sponsored by the school.
 Questions pertaining to Section 504 and Title IX and reports of sexual discrimination, sexual harassment, and/or assault should be directed to the Assistant Principal of Instruction.